-- The Mount Sunapee Resort has a Groundwater Discharge Permit (GWP-198704058-N-006) for the unlined lagoons and spray irrigation site.
+- The Mount Sunapee has a Groundwater Discharge Permit (GWP-198704058-N-006) for the unlined lagoons and spray irrigation site.
 Disposal of the treated wastewater on site is via infiltration from unlined lagoons and spray irrigation. - The most recent permit was issued June 13, 2018 and is valid until June 12, 2023. - The facility operators prepare operating reports and perform groundwater sampling pursuant to the permit.

 Wastewater Lagoon/Sprayfield System Status - The system operates under NHDES wastewater treatment and disposal requirements and standards.
+Maintenance of the dams is the responsibility of the Snow Surfaces Manager

 Buildings and Grounds - The maintenance of the buildings and lodges at Mount Sunapee is under the supervision of a full-time year-round Facilities Manager who performs regular inspections of all facilities.
 Custodial and cleaning operations are performed daily.
-Building repairs and maintenance work is performed as needed.
-Maintenance of the dams is the responsibility of the Buildings and Grounds Supervisor.
+Building repairs and maintenance work is performed as needed..
 Summer lawn mowing in the base area is under the supervision of the Buildings & Grounds Supervisor.